postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 1. Select an account and select **Begin installation**.
 1. Under **Postman (manual install)** select **Done** if you have already completed the steps in the [Configuring New Relic Integration](#configuring-new-relic-integration) section.
 1. Select **See your data**.
-1. That’s it!
-Now you can visualize your Postman API data on the New Relic dashboard.
+1. You can visualize your Postman API data on the New Relic dashboard.
 ![](https://assets.postman.com/postman-docs/newrelic-dashboard-visualize.jpg)

 ## Manually view and query data in New Relic